Everything On This Page is Tentative Until This Message Is Removed.

 Coaches, Chaperones, and Spectators

-A team can have any number of coaches, including none, but only two can be Official Coaches as designated according to our rules.
+A team can have any number of coaches, including none, but only one can be the Official Coach as designated according to our rules.
 A team can also have an unlimited number of spectators, who may view any game free of charge, but may not take video or audio recordings of the game.
 Pictures are fine, though!
 Just not flash photography, which is strictly prohibited.
 If there are more spectators with a team than the capacity of a given room, they will have to wait elsewhere; no room will be changed or moved due to an abundance of spectators.

 Elementary and Middle School teams must have one chaperone per team who are legal adults in the state where they reside, and must stay with the team during the competition.